netzkolchose/elastipy/README.md

 # create an Aggregation class connected to the Search
 agg = s.agg_date_histogram(calendar_interval="1w")
 # (for date-specific aggregations we can leave out the 'field' parameter
-#  it fall's back to Search.timestamp_field which is "timestamp" by default)
+#  it falls back to Search.timestamp_field which is "timestamp" by default)

 # submit the whole request
 s.execute()